A. A. K. Niazi: Surrendering of Eastern Command

 Niazi eventually took control of the civilian government and received a telegram on 16 December 1971 from President Yahya Khan: "You have fought a heroic battle against overwhelming odds.
 The nation is proud of you ...
 You have now reached a stage where further resistance is no longer humanly possible nor will it serve any useful purpose ...
 You should now take all necessary measures to stop the fighting and preserve the lives of armed forces personnel, all those from West Pakistan and all loyal elements".

-During this time, the Special Branch of the East Pakistan Police notified Niazi of the joint Indo-Bengali siege of Dhaka as the Eastern Command led by Lieutenant-General Jagjit Singh Aurora began encircling Dhaka.
-Niazi then appealed for a conditional ceasefire to Lieutenant-General Jagjit Singh Aurora which called for transferring power to the elected government, but without the surrender of the Eastern Command led by Niazi.
-This offer was rejected by Indian Army's Chief of Army Staff General Sam Manekshaw and he set a deadline for surrender, President Yahya Khan considered it as "illegitimate.
-Niazi then once again appealed for a cease-fire, but Manekshaw set a deadline for surrender, failing which Dhaka would come under siege.

 Subsequently, the Indian Army began encircling Dhaka and Lieutenant-General Jagjit Singh Aurora sent a message through Major-General Rafael Jacob that issued an ultimatum to surrender in a "30-minutes" time window on 16 December 1971.
-Niazi agreed to surrender and sent a message to Manekshaw despite many army officers declined to obey, although they were legally bound.
-The Indian Army commanders, Lieutenant General Sagat Singh, Lieutenant General J.S.
-Aurora, and Major-General Rafael Farj Jacob arrived at Dhaka via helicopter with the surrender documents.
+Niazi agreed to surrender and sent a message to Sam Manekshaw despite many army officers declined to obey, although they were legally bound.
+The Indian Army commanders, Lieutenant General Sagat Singh, Lieutenant General J. S. Aurora, and Major-General Jacob arrived at Dhaka via helicopter with the surrender documents.

 The surrender took place at Ramna Race Course, in Dhaka at local time 16:31 on 16 December 1971.
 Niazi signed the Instrument of Surrender and handed over his personal weapon to J. S. Aurora in the presence of Indian and Bangladesh force commanders.
-With Niazi, nearly 90,000 personnel of the Eastern Command surrendered to the joint Indian and Bangladesh Army.
+With Niazi, 93,000 personnel of the Eastern Command surrendered to the joint Indian and Bangladesh Army, making it the world's largest surrender in terms of number of personnel since World War II.
+Niazi in his book revealed that he was very depressed at the time of surrender and that he signed the instrument of surrender with a "very heavy heart".

-Niazi's revolver

 Niazi's personal weapon was gifted by J. S. Aurora to the Indian Military Academy for its golden jubilee celebration and preserved at National Museum in New Delhi.
 The revolver was reportedly stolen from the National Museum in 2003.
 Although it would come to light that the firearm stolen was not the real "pistol" handed over by Eastern Wing Commander A.A.K.
 Niazi, the real .38 Bore Revolver is currently in the safekeeping of the Indian Military Academy at Dehradun.